2019-2020 Professors for the Future Fellows

 (Postdoctoral Scholar, Genome Center)

-Graduate students and early career researchers face a competitive environment which can often lead to feelings of anxiety, isolation and impostorism.
-A portion of this is due to critical feedback one receives from their peers, be it anonymous or direct, through mediums like peer reviews, presentation Q&As, and face to face meetings.
+Graduate students and early career researchers face a competitive environment that can often lead to feelings of anxiety, isolation and impostorism.
+A portion of this is due to critical feedback one receives from their peers, be it anonymous or direct, through mediums such as peer review, presentation Q&A, and face to face meetings.
+Negative feedback is often handled privately, possibly internalized, and deprived of the perspective that can be gained from discussion with peers.
+In addition, from the outside, it is not always clear what the impacts of negative feedback have on work produced in academia; that original hypotheses postulated were removed from an article after peer-review or that a project was not chosen for funding by an agency.

 A Guide to IRB Review for Humanities and Social Science Researchers